BoaN235/GitLog/LOG.md

 ### Testing Log File -- Thursday, June 19, 2025 22:02:04

-I am adding along file
+I am adding alog file

+### LinuxUpload -- Friday, June 20, 2025 10:54:56

+I am uploading this log from my linux laptop

+### Readme -- Friday, June 20, 2025 11:26:49

+This is a test for the readme